Jack Emanuel: Patrol officer and assistant district commissioner

 After the Second World War ended in 1945, Emanuel applied again for a posting to New Guinea, which soon became a United Nations trust territory of Australia.
 He was accepted and joined the force on 24 August 1946 as a patrol officer (known locally as a kiap).
 The kiap was the principal officer of local government in the territory, which lacked a representative legislature.
 They were responsible for a wide variety of roles concerned with governing the local people.
 They acted as magistrates, police officers, surveyors, census takers, health officers, and construction supervisors.
 Between 1956 and 1965 Emanuel was posted to the Gazelle Peninsula in northeastern East New Britain as assistant district commissioner and became fluent in the language of the local Tolai people.

-Many of the people of the territory were hostile to the Australian administration; Emanuel's district included around 70,000 members of the Tolai people, who were particularly opposed to Austrlaian rule.
+Many of the people of the territory were hostile to the Australian administration; Emanuel's district included around 70,000 members of the Tolai people, who were particularly opposed to Australian rule.
+Since their first contact with Europeans in the 1870s, some 40% of Tolai land had been allocated for use as plantations and by the 1960s population growth increased pressure on the remaining land.
 Some of the Tolai leaders objected to the new councils established by the Australians to administer the territory, viewing them as undermining their authority.

 The introduction of the Personal Tax in 1957, applying to all males over the age of 18, also inflamed local opinion.
 In August 1958 during a visit by Emanuel to Navuneram to enforce the tax, a violent confrontation erupted.
 In an attempted show of force, Emanuel fired his pistol into the air; the Royal Papua New Guinea Constabulary contingent were also ordered, not by Emanuel, to fire above the villagers' heads.
 Some shots hit the villagers and two were killed.

 The American missionary G. T. Bustin recalled meeting Emanuel in his 1959 autobiography Gospel Trail Blazing.
 He noted "I have never before met an officer who is the equal of Jack Emanuel.
 He never raises his voice when dealing with these people.
 He quietly slips among them and has them drop their spears and unstring their bows.
 He is always kind even when he has to be stern.
 He loves these poor people of the bush".
 Alma worked as a nurse in the Rabaul Infant Welfare Clinic.
 She died on 18 June 1965 and a group of the Tolai attended her funeral.
 Emanuel afterward married Ellen Agnes and had a third child.